 Talk to a Chicago Drug Crime Defense Lawyer Today

 You can’t leave something this serious to chance.
 You deserve to work with a Chicago drug crime defense lawyer and former Cook County Prosecutor who understands the charges you’re facing.

-Call us at 847-920-4540 for your free drug crime case evaluation now.
+Call us at 847-920-4540 for your free DC case evaluation now.
 We can give you case-specific legal advice and start building a strategy for your defense right away.